dimpase/M2/Package-Writing-Style-Guide.md

       proposition.
 Example: prefer "determine whether R is reduced" to "determine if R is reduced".
     * Use standard English punctuation.
 In particular, each use of "e.g.", "i.e.", or "resp." should be followed by a comma.
+    * Set names of software packages, such as _Macaulay2_, in italic.

 * Comments :
     * Delete commented-out code.